 Advanced Junos Enterprise Routing

-This four-day course is designed to provide students with the tools required for implementing, monitoring, and troubleshooting Layer 3 components in an enterprise network.
-Detailed coverage of OSPF, BGP, class of service (CoS), and multicast is strongly emphasized.
-The course also exposes students to common troubleshooting commands and tools used to troubleshoot various intermediate to advanced issues.
-Through demonstrations and hands-on labs, students will gain experience in configuring and monitoring the Junos operating system and in monitoring device and protocol operations.
+This three-day course is designed to provide students with the tools required for implementing, monitoring, and troubleshooting Layer 3 components in an enterprise network.
+Detailed coverage of OSPF, Border Gateway Protocol (BGP), class of service (CoS), and multicast is strongly emphasized.
+Through demonstrations and hands-on labs , students will gain experience in configuring and monitoring the Junos operating system and in monitoring device and protocol operations.

 This course benefits individuals responsible for configuring and monitoring devices running the Junos OS.

 - After successfully completing this course, you should be able to: